Discover the brands and technologies from our business units Adhesive Technologies and Consumer Brands.

-Henkel encourages its more than 50,000 employees to contribute to sustainable development in their daily business lives and as members of society.
+Henkel encourages its about 50,000 employees to contribute to sustainable development in their daily business lives and as members of society.
 One element of this is its unique Sustainability Ambassador program – the largest global training program in the company’s history.
 Over 50,000 Henkel employees have gone through training about sustainability since 2012.
 They’re now actively sharing their knowledge across the company’s sites worldwide, while also engaging with customers, suppliers and other partners.

 Henkel’s Sustainability Ambassadors are encouraged to visit schools to teach children about sustainable behavior in the home.
 This helps the next generation understand how to use resources efficiently from an early age.
 At the same time, the children multiply the impact by imparting their knowledge and their enthusiasm to others around them.
 By the end of 2020, we had reached around 175,000 schoolchildren in 54 countries.